SolaceLabs/solace-pretty-dump/README.md

 pq/3/pub-44e7/e7-0/0/_
 ```

-### One-Line, Topic only, indent = "-0"
+### One-Line, Topic only: indent = "-0"

 Specifying -0 for the indent only prints out the topic.
-I've often used ` | grep Destination` a lot with SdkPerf `-md` output,
+I've often used ` | grep Destination` with SdkPerf `-md` output,
 this does essentially the same thing.

 ```